 When To Be Concerned

 If your baby displays a Babinski reflex beyond the age of two years, speak to a pediatrician.
 If your baby has no other sign of developmental delay, it may be a normal delay in the integration of reflexes.
-Your doctor may ask you to wait for a few additional weeks.
-If the reflex persists or the baby has other signs of neurological dysfunction, your doctor may recommend relevant tests to diagnose the possible underlying cause.
+Your healthcare professional may ask you to wait for a few additional weeks.
+If the reflex persists or the baby has other signs of neurological dysfunction, your doctor may recommend relevant tests and a medical examination to carry out a neurological assessment and diagnose the possible underlying cause.

 Babinski reflex in babies is a common indicator of proper neurological development.
 Doctors evaluate the reflex at birth and also during regular checkups.
 Parents can also check this reflex at home as guided by the doctor.
 Generally, the reflex abates by two years of age.
 However, if it persists, medical assessment is necessary.
 Several conditions, such as central nervous system infection and congenital neurological abnormalities, may cause the reflex to persist.
 Timely diagnosis of the precise cause is preeminent to initiate prompt treatment and prevent chronic complications.